Dr. Bryan O. Rojas-Araúz

 My name is Dr. Bryan O. Rojas-Araúz, and I'm a bilingual bicultural Licensed Psychologist and Afro-Latino immigrant of Costa Rican and Panamanian descent.
 I spent my teenage years in the Bay Area, California, where I became a community organizer and DREAM activist.
 I am a scholar-activist, healer, speaker, educator and the co-founder of In Lak'ech Counseling, Education, & Consulting.

 I specialize in working with global majority (BIPOC) communities, immigrants, Men's issues, couples and families, first generation professionals and college students.
 I am also a faculty member in the International Disaster Psychology: Trauma and Global Mental Health program at the University of Denver.
 Additionally, I provide immigration and mental health evaluations for refugees and asylum seekers, do speaking engagements, wellness retreats, and am co-authoring a book on social justice engagement for psychologists and other helping professionals.
-My research emphases include Latinx Psychological Wellbeing, Immigrant and DREAMer Experiences, Undocumented and Global Majorities Access to Mental Health and Education, Critical Consciousness, and Cultural Responsiveness, Advocacy, & Social Justice.
-When I'm not working you can find me woodworking, blowing glass, or outdoors with my family, Friends, and our dogs.
+My research emphases include Latinx Psychological Wellbeing, Immigrant and DREAMer Experiences, Undocumented and Global Majorities Access to Mental Health and Education, Critical Consciousness, Trauma and Cultural Responsiveness, and Advocacy & Social Justice.
+When I'm not working you can find me woodworking, blowing glass, or outdoors with my family, friends, and our dogs.

 HEALING APPROACH